jvengeon/gdcpizzas/README.md

 # Informations
 I spent more than 3 hours.
-Maybe 3 or 4 hours of api development and 3 or 4 hours for swagger documentation, readme, datafixtures and installation tests.
+Maybe 4 hours of api development and 3 or 4 hours for swagger documentation, readme, datafixtures and installation tests.

+My first idea was to use API Platform to respect the 3 hours, because it respects REST standards, automatically generates the doc and other advanced features.

+But I thought it wouldn't show enough of my way of coding, so I chose to code the API myself, even if it meant spending more time on it.

 ## Experience
  - Symfony 5 : First use, on a daily basis I use symfony 3.4 or 4 since 3 years